 The first year of Emerson’s life was incredibly difficult for my ego, my confidence, my blogger self.
 It was hard enough adjusting to being a new mother, I had to re-learn my skills at my full-time job, and still felt that I had to be some sort of style expert here.
 The way I got through was by making my wardrobe so incredibly simplistic that it really became a uniform.
 When I found a silhouette, fabric, or brand that worked, I purchased multiples.
 I didn’t try to put my very round peg into a square pair of trousers, I found pieces that were soft, comfortable, wearable, yet had polish.

 - Wrap dresses.
-I found a jersey wrap dress in Talbots that had a full skirt and blouson sleeves and bought it in every color I could find.
+I found a jersey wrap dress in Talbots that had a fullish skirt and blouson sleeves and bought it in every color I could find.
 I had matte jersey wrap dresses from Talbots, Old Navy, Max Studio, Ann Taylor, and Maggy London.
-When jeans and pants failed me, dresses made me look polished, feminine, curvy, yet were comfortable.
+When jeans and pants failed me, dresses made me look polished, feminine, and curvy, yet were comfortable.
 I paired with tights and a wide-heeled Mary Jane in winter, and sandals in summer.
-The wrap styling whittles and hides the waist, flatters the bust (and is great for nursing moms) and the skirt conceals the lower belly, rear and thighs nicely.
+The wrap styling whittles and hides the waist, flatters the bust (and is great for nursing moms) and the skirt covers the lower belly, rear, and thighs nicely.

 - Lightweight drapey cardigans.
-Right now these are so en vogue, it’s easy to find them in your favorite color and a wallet-friendly pricepoint.
-To hide the belly, pull together at the center and wear a proper belt over it.
-The belt does NOT have to be tight, but a leather or wide stretchy belt will give a bit of definition not found by a self-belt.
+These types of cardigans are popular at a range of retailers and pricepoints.
+To hide the belly, pull it together at the center and wear a proper belt over it or even consider cinching with a brooch.
+If you choose a belt, it does NOT have to be tight, but a leather or wide stretchy belt will give a bit of definition not found by a self-belt.
 Buy one in a fantastic color, have a contrast color belt, and this will make your simple nursing tank and knit pants or leggings look chic.

 - Tall boots.
-Again, this is something that is very fashionable now so it’s easy to find them at most any retailer.
-Tall boots will make leggings or jeggings look chic, and will dress up the most simple pieces.
+Again, this is something that is easy to find at most any retailer.
+Tall boots will make leggings or skinny jeans look chic, and will dress up the most simple pieces.
 Get a low heel so they are comfortable.
 If you fear buying boots now because you believe your legs will slim down, know that a cobbler can easily narrow the boot shaft when you do get to your goal size.

 - Color!
 It’s so easy to try to hide in black and gray, but this is the best way to look even more uncomfortable in this constantly changing body.
 Cobalt blue, royal purple, rich berry, deep teal, cherry red… whatever the color when you wear it people will notice it first, not your figure.
 Not only that, when you look in the mirror and see that great shade of candy pink or pumpkin, you will feel happier (and your skin will glow more!)